llvm/llvm-project/libcxx/docs/Hardening.rst

 ``none``, the precompiled library will not contain any assertions, and user code will default to building without assertions.

-Vendors can also override the termination handler by :ref:`providing a custom header <override-assertion-handler>`.
+Vendors can also override the way the program is terminated when an assertion fails by :ref:`providing a custom header <override-assertion-handler>`.

 Assertion categories
 ====================